terragord7/google-vision-wrapper/README.md

     '''
 ```
 #### _Description_:
 Given and imput image in either numpy array or bytes format checks type and perform conversion nparray->bytes (if needed).
 Provides the bytes content to the Google client and performs an API request based on the "request_type" parameter.
 Response can be accessed using the ```self.response``` attribute.
+All the possible options can printed with the method ```request_options()``` and retrieved as a list from the ```request_types``` attribute.

 #### _Parameters_:
 **img** : input imange of type numpy.ndarray or bytes